exogee-technology/graphweaver/docs/design.md

 ```
 {
   firstName: {
-    "equals": "Luke"
+    "contains": "Luke"
   }
 }
 ```

-We could shorten it to `firstName_eq: "Luke"` yet, you have to know what `_eq` means.
-This approach is also less extensible if we needed to add in a case insensitive equals operator.
+We could shorten it to `firstName_contains: "Luke"` yet, this approach is also less extensible.
+If we needed to add in a case insensitive contains operator, it would be difficult to do without adding `_icontains` or similar.

 When working on GraphWeaver, remember when you were a junior developer and ask yourself.
 Would I know what this means?